stewart-ritchie-ps/learning-nginx/md/exercise-enable-request-logging.md

-# Exercise - Enable web request logging
+# Exercise - Enable request logging

 Uncomment the _access_log_ directive in _default.conf_ and save.